CharlBest/nean-stack-starter/BEST_PRACTICES.md

 * Add rel="noopener" to all links opening external urls
 * Remove unused imports especially Angular Material
-* mat-icon should have role and tooltip
+* icons should have role and tooltip
 * Remove all inline styles
 * Button type should always be set to button or submit
 * mat-icon-button should always contain a tooltop and aria-label